 The loss of your familiar setting can be intimidating.
 Nostalgic feelings kick in, and you feel stressed and sad.
 When you move to a whole new place after living in the same place for a long time, it is normal to feel uncomfortable or stressed.
 This is especially true if you’re making a big change in your way of life, like moving from a big city to a small town.

 The best way to overcome the feelings after you move is to remind yourself that it’s normal to be a little uncomfortable for a little while.
 Immerse yourself into a new way of living and create new familiar places and faces.

 After a while of living in a new place, you will learn to love it for its uniqueness and what it is.
 Yes, at times you may think of your old familiars, but as you grow to love your new place you will miss the old location less.

 How Can I Cope With Moving Stress?

 Coping with stress is important, you don’t want to always feel stressed out because it can lead to deeper issues.
 A healthy amount of stress is normal, but we must learn how to properly cope with the stress to alleviate and eliminate it.

 Coping can be as easy as reminding yourself that life is ever-changing.
 It is okay to feel like you are out of your comfort zone and experience new things.
 Your new experiences allow you to learn, grow, and make new memories.

-Other ways of coping with stress include taking breaks to do things that you enjoy like listening to your favorite song or reading a good book.
+Other ways of coping with stress include taking breaks to do things that you enjoy like listening to your favorite song or reading a good book (check out these stress quotes).
 Try taking a walk or going to the gym and getting some exercise.

 Practice self-care rituals like meditation, yoga, or a spa day.
 Snuggle up with a loved one or pet, take a bubble bath, or simply take a nap.
 There are many ways to cope with the stress that moving can put on you, the best medicine for stress is one that works for you.